- What do you need to know about electrical fuses?

 How to test a car fuse with a multimeter?

-- Remove the fuse from its holder.
+- Remove the fuse from the holder.
 Consult the manual from your car’s manufacturer to find where the fuses are.
 You don’t necessarily need to disconnect the power from your car’s battery but you can if you like.

 - Set up the multimeter.
 Connect the probes and set the dial to test for continuity.